EmirDe/EmirDe.github.io/index.md

 * Koos van der Linden, combinatorial optimisation for machine learning, collaboration with Dr Mathijs de Weerdt
 * Jesse Mulderij, combinatorial optimisation for train shunting, collaboration with Dr Mathijs de Weerdt and NS (Dutch railways)
+* Two positions with the XAIT lab - to be filled!

 # Master students